MuskanChaddha/-Fuzzy-String-Matching/README.md

 or the following to install python-Levenshtein too

-pip install fuzzywuzzy[speedup]
+pip install fuzzywuzzy

 Using PIP via Github

-pip install git+git://github.com/seatgeek/fuzzywuzzy.git@0.17.0#egg=fuzzywuzzy
+pip install

 Adding to your requirements.txt file (run pip install -r requirements.txt afterwards)

-git+ssh://git@github.com/seatgeek/fuzzywuzzy.git@0.17.0#egg=fuzzywuzzy

-Manually via GIT

-git clone git://github.com/seatgeek/fuzzywuzzy.git fuzzywuzzy cd fuzzywuzzy python setup.py install

 Usage